scope-lab-vu/Beta-VAE-OOD-Detector/README.md

-# OOD Monitoring Using B-VAE
+# Out-of-Distribution Detection and Reasoning using Latent Space of B-Variational Autoencoder

-In this work we introduce the B-Variational Autoencoder (B-VAE) monitor to detect out-of-Distribution images and isolate the change in the factors (e.g.,brightness, precipitation,etc.).
+In this work we introduce the B-Variational Autoencoder (B-VAE) to detect out-of-Distribution images and identify the most likely feature (e.g.,brightness, precipitation,etc.) that caused the OOD.
 Typically, this is a multi-class classification problem solved using a chain of one-class classifiers.
-However, in this work we use a single efficient B-VAE monitor that uses the principle of disentanglement to train the latent space to be sensitive to distribution shifts in different generative factors.
-That is to say, we find the latent unit(s) encoding information about a generative factor and use it in an Inductive Conformal Prediction (ICP) framework to identify images that are OOD.
+However, in this work we use a single efficient B-VAE deector that uses the principle of disentanglement to train the latent space to be sensitive to distribution shifts in different features.

 We demonstrate our approach using an end-to-end driving controller in the CARLA simulator.